exposit/katamoiran/_posts/2016-12-06-noir-nights-session-4.md

 So much action -- my poor vampire hero's being bounced around like a ping-pong ball.
 And his best ally right now is a sun-based mage.
 And the woman's he depended on for a life line in this crazy surreal experience is out for the count.

+You may notice that every time I think things are getting boring I make something action-y happen.
+That's because boring is *bad* and action-y is **good**.
+Now you know.

 <!--more-->

 ***